yamiel-abreu/chatbot-backend/README.txt

-- Instructions to Update the Bakend jor on the cloud (Render or other VPS)
+- Instructions to Update the Backend on the cloud (Render or other VPS)

 Commit the updated backend to your existing GitHub repo git add .